geofs-pilot/GeoFS-Fuel/README.md

 # GeoFS-Fuel
 This is an experimental addon for GeoFS that attempts to simulate fuel consumption.
 It calculates fuel capacity based on aircraft mass and calculates burn rates based on engine RPM.
-It also accounts for afterburners on aircraft that have them and increases the burn rate accordingly.
-If you switch aircraft, it will recalculate the fuel quantity and burn rates for the new aircraft.
-When you run out of fuel, the engines will turn off and you won't be able to start them again until you refuel.
-To refuel, you must be on the ground, groundspeed 0, and engines off.
-You can fine-tune the fuel capacities and burn rate on lines 57 and 71 (the larger the values, the longer the endurance)(For line 71 you have to change both of the 150's).
-Happy Flying!
 # Notes
+Thanks to @RadioactivePotato's [info display](https://github.com/RadioactivePotato/GeoFS-Information-Display) for the percentage display code.
 @gui350Caden on Discord requests a way to calculate fuel endurance and give himself extra fuel: <br/>
 find geofs.aircraft.instance.engines.thrust (or afterburnerThrust if you plan on crusing with afterburner) <br/>
 then divide by 140<br/>